Rosacea Treatment

 Rosacea is an inflammatory skin condition that occurs in the center of the face and is caused by genetic and environmental factors.
 Rosacea symptoms include: blushing, permanent or temporary redness, visible blood vessels/capillaries, papules, thickened skin or enlarged pores, and local swelling.
 Rosacea can be aggravated by factors such as heat or cold, UV rays, foods and drinks.
 Rosacea treatment includes a gentle skin care routine, application of SPF 30+, and therapies such as laser or prescription medication.

 Rosacea is a skin condition that affects people of all ages, but it is most commonly diagnosed in individuals between the ages of 30 and 50.
-There are certain populations that are at higher risk for developing rosacea, including:- Fair-skinned individuals: Those with fair skin and light hair are at higher risk for developing rosacea.
+There are certain populations that are at higher risk for developing rosacea, including:

 - Women: Women are more likely than men to develop rosacea.